Which White Paint Should I Choose?

 A fresh and simple white, All White is a great choice to use when painting the ceilings and woodwork of any coastal property.
 To add contrast, paint the walls in a darker shade like Shadow White, or for a moodier look try School House White on the ceiling and woodwork and Hardwick White on the walls.
 This palette is classic, timeless and very versatile and it strikes the perfect balance between warm and cool tones.

-Neptune has some beautiful whites available, and two of our favourites are Shingle and Shell.
-Shingle is a lovely pale grey-toned white which looks great on panelling in a kitchen or bedroom, and the slightly lighter toned Shell is a good all-round white – not too stark with the right amount of tone.
-This makes it ideal for use on the walls of a welcoming reception area.
+Neptune has some beautiful whites available, and two of our favourites are Silver Birch and Shell.
+Silver Birch is a lovely pale grey-toned white which looks great on panelling.
+The slightly lighter-toned Shell is a good all-round white – not too stark with the right amount of tone, making it ideal for use on the walls of a welcoming reception area.
 We often choose Shell to paint ceilings and use it frequently in our projects.
+We used Silver Birch on the walls and Shell on the ceiling of the entrance hall below.

-For country properties, a warm neutral with a red base is a lovely choice.
-These shades are very easy to live with, and Neptune's Silver Birch and Driftwood are some of our favourites!
-These tones can be used to create a contemporary aesthetic, or to nurture a timeless and elegant style.
-Joinery looks great in Driftwood and the skirting, walls and ceiling of a room lend themselves well to Silver Birch.
+For country properties, an earthy white is a lovely choice.
+These shades are very easy to live with, and Farrow and Ball's Old White and Off White are some of our favourites.
+Such tones can be used to create a contemporary aesthetic, or to nurture a timeless and elegant style.
+The walls of this country boot room look great in Old White and the skirting, cornices and ceiling of a room lend themselves well to Off White.